oscarmiro26/plant-disease-classification/README.md

 # Plant Disease Classification FastAPI Service

-This service provides an API endpoint for classifying plant diseases from images using a pre-trained scikit-learn SVM pipeline.
+This service provides an API endpoint for classifying plant diseases from images using a selection of our ML models (incl.
+SVM, ResNet50, ResNet Ensemble).

 ## Setup